-1 The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.
 Samples for sodium were collected in March 2000.
-Lead and copper samples were last collected in October 2002.
 Alpha emitters and combined radium samples were last collected in May 2003.
-2 Unregulated contaminants are those for which the EPA has not established drinking water standards.
+Samples for perchlorate and asbestos were collected in 2004.
+Unregulated contaminants are those for which the EPA has not established drinking water standards.
 The purpose of unregulated contaminant monitoring is to assist EPA in determining their occurrence in drinking water and whether future regulations are warranted.
-3The Massachusetts Office of Research and Standards has set a guideline concentration of 20 ppm for sodium.
-4 Massachusetts has set a secondary maximum contaminant level of 250 ppm for sulfate.
+The Massachusetts Office of Research and Standards has set a guideline concentration of 20 ppm for sodium.
+Massachusetts has set a secondary maximum contaminant level of 250 ppm for sulfate.
 This level was established to protect the aesthetic quality of drinking water and is not health based.

-5 Turbidity is a measure of cloudiness of the water.
+Turbidity is a measure of cloudiness of the water.
 We monitor it because it is a good indicator of water quality.